Add 100% processing speed or more to your 2009-2012 Mac Pro for far less than the cost of the 'trash can' 2013 Mac Pro.

 There are other vendors out there:

-Sure, the usual passel of eBay fly by nights.
+Sure, the usual passel of fly by nights with no reputation so no reputational risk, no track record and no fixed address.
 Go for it.

 My only meaningful competition is OWC/MacSales.
 My 2009 upgrades are cheaper than theirs and they only offer 4/8 core CPUs, compared to my 6/12 core CPUs, making my upgrades 50% faster for less money.
 For 2010/2012 Mac Pros, their 6/12 core upgrades cost 50% more than mine for identical results.
 Stress test data?
 I provide comprehensive graphs and data.
 OWC?
 None.
 It's unclear if they even perform any stress tests.

 I am an engineer with no corporation or lawyers to hide behind and take immense pride in my work and have high reputational risk resting on the success of the result.
 You are dealing with a principal, not an employee.
 You want cheap?
 This is the wrong destination for you.